Marahmusleh/reading-note/read:03b.md

 ## There are three ways of inserting a style sheet:

-1-External CSS
+* External CSS
-2-Internal CSS
+* Internal CSS
-3-Inline CSS
+* Inline CSS

+ ## There are several different ways to specify colors in CSS.
+* Color Keywords.
+* RGB.
+* RGBA.
+* Hexadecimal.